 Singer and guitarist Jeff Loven has performed at a variety of venues on numerous stages at clubs, universities and festivals, both locally and nationally.

-Jeff won two Minnesota Music Awards and was picked by Steve Vai and Steve Morse as winner of Kahler’s International Guitar Competition.
+Jeff won two Minnesota Music Awards and was picked by Steve Vai and Steve Morse as winner of Kahler’s International Guitar Competition in Guitar Magazine.
 He has toured across the United States as guitarist for Obsession and Funhouse, rocked 93X-fest with The Coup De Grace and tore up CBGBs in New York with Crash Street featuring Melvin James.
 Many people will also remember seeing Jeff perform with The Killawatts and also with KQRS house band The Janitors.

 Recently Jeff has enjoyed tremendous success performing as Minnesota’s #1 One Man Band.

 Obsession garnered a tremendous following with their cutting-edge music and stage theatrics.
 They were the first band to win a Minnesota Music Award for heavy metal in 1985.
 Years before bands like Slave Raider or Hurricane Alice came about they would routinely blow out the fire code by packing places like Ryans Corner in St. Paul with 1200 people.
 “We would even take an occasional off-night like Sunday or Monday at Hopkins Bowl and it would be the same thing- people standing in the front of the stage all the way to the back of the room like an arena concert.
 You just don’t see that anymore,” says Jeff.

 Minnesota’s premiere rock act.
 Recorded a cds worth of (unreleased) music at Paisley Park produced by famous Bowie sideman Mick Ronson.
 Rolling Stone called Funhouse best up and coming rock band in1989 (pics)